DIPlib/diplib/src/documentation/workplan.md

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.
-    The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus` instead of each toolbox function through the 'DIP_GetParamList` trick.

 -   *PyDIP* Python module: Write interactive image display and GUI as exists in *MATLAB*.
     Make the module more "Pythonic"?